battyc/cryptopals/README.md

 Feel free to review them for whatever purpose but please do not re-submit them to the site as your own.

-Note that all of the challenges for each set are solved within one file due to their overlapping nature.

 Thank you!

 Chris